TheoC26/school-vault/hurston ethnography project draft.md

 "Biology" I say with a forced smile.
 The elevator slows to a stop at 10.
 The most hideous colored hallway meets my eyes through the door opening, standing in it with a calm, serene look is a man I have never seen before.
 He looks to be in his older 20s with long curly hair and sandals.

-"What's up Charlie!
+"What's up Jonah!
 What's goin on?"
 He walks in and gives me a small upwards nod, a gesture more for formality than friendliness.

 "Hey Joey..."
 His head stays looking at the carpet, as though he was looking for something.
 Something to make time move quicker.

+"Biology!?
+Did you know I was a Science teacher for 41 years?"
+She completely ignores the other conversation going on in the elevator, "I taught every class there is, if you ever need help, just come a nockin'!"
+Of course I now she was a bio teacher.
+Every time I see her she finds a way to bring it up.
+She has offered me bio text books, notes, contacts; she has offered me just about everything to do with Biology.

+"What grade are you in?"
+She asks as though I have never told her before.
+Short term memory loss can be such a pain.

+"I am a freshman."
+The elevator is going back up now.
+Perfect.
+Just perfect.

+"Your a freshman?
+That's rad dude.
+I dropped out of school then.
+Went on to dial in my influencer skill if you know what I mean...
+Jonah, you're a freshman too right?"

+Before he had a chance to respond, the door on this prison opens,

 - make this guy super talkative